hh-lohmann/jekyll-basal-scaffold/README.md

 Anything else that is output will come from your content, not from the scaffold or from hidden defaults like the [`jekyll feed` plugin](https://github.com/jekyll/jekyll-feed) - of course you may add such features as you like, but esp. a default feed mechanism you are not aware of might be a way to your data that you are not aware of.

+### Flavors?

+*RTFM*: flavored to be basal AND transparent AND portable
+* Allergics may replace all *files* completey by own ones, the sole directory structure should not smell
+* OK: pure \_post'er boys and girls are not addressed by this project

 ## Prunings

 Compared to `jekyll new`: